 Market Risk.
 The trading prices of commodities and other financial instruments fluctuate, sometimes rapidly and unpredictably, in response to a variety of factors.
-These factors include events impacting a specific market segment or the entire market, including global pandemics, such as COVID-19.
+These factors include events impacting a specific market segment or the entire market, including war, military conflict, acts of terrorism, social unrest, natural disasters, recessions, inflation, rapid interest rate changes, supply chain disruptions, sanctions, the spread of infectious illness or other public health threats.
 The Fund's NAV and market price may fluctuate significantly due to market risk.
 The Fund, and investors, could lose money over short periods due to short term market movements and over longer periods during more prolonged market downturns, such as a recession.
 The loss of the entire principal amount of an investment is possible.